SoDehghan/BERTurk-contrastive/README.md

 | SoDehghan/SBERTurk-nli-contrastive-stsb    |    84.38    |    76.71   |

 ## Hugging Face
-Our released models are avaibale in Hugging Face[https://huggingface.co/]
+Our released models are avaibale in https://huggingface.co/